Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Rubiaceae >>> Cephalanthus occidentalis

 FRUIT: Small, dry capsules arranged into a sphere.

-Each flower has five teeth in the rim of the tube and a long excerted style and stigma.
-This image is part of the Wikimedia Commons project.
-Official License.
+Each flower has four to five teeth in the rim of the tube and a long exserted style and stigma.

 Rubiaceae -- Coffee Family